-Figure 4c and 4d show how the noise measures, individual forecast dispersion and consensus forecast variance, change with the level of competition.
-Overall, they exhibit very similar patterns as individual forecast error and consensus forecast error respectively.
+Figure 4c and 4d show how the noise measures, i.e., individual forecast dispersion and consensus forecast variance, change with the level of competition.
+Overall, they exhibit very similar patterns as individual and consensus forecast errors, respectively.
 The most notable difference is that the noise measures without optimism (red dashed line) is much higher under the honest payoff (yellow dash-dot line), whereas the accuracy measures are relatively similar between the two cases, again highlighting that the reward for relative accuracy increases the level of noise in the market.
+Furthermore, the level of noise is even higher with optimism (blue solid line) than without optimism (red dashed line).
+As discussed in Section 7.2 above, this is because the reward for relative accuracy and optimism enhance each other for analysts with optimistic signals, but offset each other for analysts with pessimistic signals.

-In the current market, the optimal level of competition for individual forecast dispersion is 2 analysts, and the optimal level of competition for consensus forecast variance is 10 analysts.
+In the current market, the optimal level of competition is 2 analysts for individual forecast dispersion and 10 analysts for consensus forecast variance.
 Any combinations of the two will result in an optimal level between 2 and 10 analysts.
 Interestingly, the optimal level of competition for accuracy and noise coincides with each other.